 Training the Glen of Imaal Terrier

-Terriers are all the same in that, when it comes to training, they can be intelligent as all get out…but just as stubborn.
+Terriers are all the same in that when it comes to training, they show off their intelligence but are just as stubborn.

 When they’re into the training, though, it can be a blast.
 This is because they’re so much fun to watch, and they learn quickly.